preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 For information on how this works for the user, see: :doc:`Send feedback on a search result </user-options/search-feedback-user/index>`

-For information on how this works for administrators, see: :doc:`Search Feedback </admin-settings/business-group-settings/search/search-feedback/index>`
+For information on how this works for administrators, see: :doc:`Search feedback </admin-settings/business-group-settings/search/search-feedback/index>`

-Settings for Search
+Settings for search
 ********************
-The settings for Search are found in Omnia Admin, for Business Profiles, see: :doc:`Search settings </admin-settings/business-group-settings/search/index>`
+The settings for search are found in Omnia admin, for a business profile, see: :doc:`Search settings </admin-settings/business-group-settings/search/index>`